motion/orbit/notes/next-nate.md

 - Drag/Drop with OrbitSearchResults
 - Get interaction with search + show AppShowBit proper
 - Fixing bugs with carousel/drawer/drop
+- Get search filtering the "last search results set" using fuzzyFilter to be more stable

 Fix query builder postgres loop with drag/drop